zmwebdev/segurtasun-industriala/README.md

 >One thing to note is that, if you look at the table, you will see that you can't write to inputs, which mean you can't change the value of the inputs.
 This is a definition of the Modbus protocol.
 Therefore, in the hello world example, you won't be able to change the state of the button because it is located in an input area (%IX0.0).
 To actually control the button, you will have to move it to an output address (can be %QX0.1 for example).
 This will not have any practical effect in your software besides the fact that you will be able to actually write, or force, the state of the button using Modbus

+Gogoratu:

+ > a single-bit physical output is called a coil, and a single-bit physical input is called a discrete input or a contact

 * Ondorioak atera

 * irudiak